-Antonio Pizzigati lived a brief life that exemplified the spirit of public interest computing.
 Born in 1971, Tony jumped into the world of computers early on.
-At ten, he was programming his first computer.
-At 14, he was helping the Washington, D.C. national office of CISPES, the group that led opposition to Reagan-era U.S. policy in Central America, straighten out its database.
+At the age of 10, he programmed his first computer, and at 14, helped CISPES, the group that led opposition to Reagan-era U.S. policy in Central America, straighten out its database.

-Tony would go to earn a degree in computer science from MIT.
-Throughout his college years, he worked at the world-famous MIT Media Lab and later the MIT Laboratory for Computer Science.
-In the early 1990s, a time when only handfuls of people knew about a new universe called the World Wide Web, Tony was among the earliest web authors.
+Tony would go on to earn a computer science degree from MIT and work at the world-famous MIT Media Lab and later the MIT Laboratory for Computer Science.
+When only a very few people knew about the new universe called the World Wide Web, Tony was among the earliest web authors.
 After moving to California in 1994, he built a name for himself in Silicon Valley as a software consultant.
 Tony died the following spring in a car crash.